Museum Tour-1881 Courthouse Museum

 DESCRIPTION OF MAJOR EXHIBIT ROOMS

-Native American & Local Wildlife items are featured in the Southeast room.
+Native American & Local Wildlife items are featured in the southeast room.
 Lakota clothing, tools and displays explaining their contributions to Custer County are presented, along with antique (1900-1929) and modern taxidermy specimens of Black Hills wildlife.

 The Custer Expedition Room features photographs taken by William H. Illingworth on the 1874 Expedition into the Black Hills led by famed Civil War General George Armstrong Custer.
-Some of the many artifacts on display include a rifle used by Custer to hunt antelope at Fort Hays, Kansas, his shoulder epaulets, a first edition of his book, My Life on the Plains, and various items found at the campsite west of town.
+Some of the many artifacts on display include a rifle used by Custer to hunt antelope at Fort Hays, Kansas, his shoulder epaulets, a first edition of his book, My Life on the Plains, and various items found at the campsite west of Custer, SD.

 Mining & Minerals of the surrounding Black Hills are displayed in the center case including gold ore which brought miners here in 1875 and rose quartz, the official state gemstone.
 Horatio N. Ross, discoverer of gold on French Creek, was a member of the 1874 Custer Expedition.
 A mine replica of the late 1870’s and the 1880’s are shown along with a display of the tools used, including gold sluice and rocker box.